 - AP U.S. Government and Politics

 This course features a survey of predominant world cultures, blending historical and contemporary culture in Europe, Asia, Latin America, and Africa.
 It is designed to equip students with basic social studies skills, to analyze the political, social, and economic issues from prehistoric times until the 18th century.
-During the second semester one outside reading assignment will be required.
-1 year, level 1.
+Topics include geography and environment, belief systems, empires, golden ages and non-political revolutions.
+1 Year.
+Level 1.